mcbridejc/acoustic-array-tools/README.md

 # Acoustic Array Workspace

 This is a collection of projects for acoustic phased array beamforming.
 It's very much a "working" repository with some bits more historical than useful, and supports ongoing development of acoustic arrays/cameras.
+Some more info on the project can be found [here](https://jeffmcbride.net/acoustic-beamforming/)

 ## Overview of the Repo